ChengLong/Design-Patterns-in-Ruby/README.md

 Factory pattern is not really a new pattern at all.
 At its heart, this pattern is really just the Template Method pattern applied to the problem of creating new objects.
 Both patterns have a generic part, which is coded in the generic base class, and subclasses fill in the blanks left in the base class.
 Abstract Factory is an object dedicated to creating a compatible set of objects.
 It's Strategy pattern applied to object creation.

+### Builder Pattern

+A builder takes a multipart specification of your new object and deals with all the complexity and drudgery of creating that object.
+Useful for creating complex objects.